-Step Two

-DETERMINE HOW THE BILL WILL AFFECT THE COURTS
+Step Two DETERMINE HOW THE BILL WILL AFFECT THE COURTS

-- COURT PROCEDURE - Will the bill add new or modify established procedures for bringing a person to trial? - e Will the bill add new or modify established procedures for conducting a trial? - Will the bill add new or modify established procedures for post-trial sentencing and appeal? - Will the jurisdiction of a particular level of court (e.g., municipal, superior) be changed? - Will the jurisdiction of courts in general be changed (e.g., as a result of adding or removing matters from the court process)? - Will the bill establish new or modify existing authority of judges?
+- COURT PROCEDURE - Will the bill add new or modify established procedures for bringing a person to trial? - Will the bill add new or modify established procedures for conducting a trial? - Will the bill add new or modify established procedures for post-trial sentencing and appeal? - Will the jurisdiction of a particular level of court (e.g., municipal, superior) be changed?
+Will the jurisdiction of courts in superior to - Will the jurisdiction of courts in general be changed (e.g., as a result of adding or removing matters from the court process)? - Will the bill establish new or modify existing authority of judges?